webix-hub/docs/data/spreadsheet/cell_content.md

 {{sample 65_spreadsheet/01_basic/11_sparklines.html}}

-Using Named Ranges in Formulas
+Adding Named Ranges
 -----------------------

 You can specify a name for a particular range of cells and then use it in formulas for calculations.
 Thus, the formula will be easier to understand and work with.

 You can add a named range and manipulate it through the **ranges** collection:

-- to add a new named range, use the *ranges.add* method and pass two parameters to it:
+- to add a new named range, use the *ranges.add()* method and pass two parameters to it:

 	- name - (string) the name for a named range
 	- range - (string) the range of cells to include into the range